-If you don’t have Bulgarian leva yet (which you can easily get from the ATMs in the terminal), ask the office for a car that accepts credit cards.
+If you don’t have Bulgarian leva yet (which you can easily get from the ATMs in the terminal), ask the office for a Sofia taxi that takes credit cards.
 Most do, but it’s always a good idea to double check ahead of time.

 And by the way, for those who don’t know, the Bulgarian leva is roughly fixed to the euro so that 2 leva equals 1 euro.
 So 200 leva = 100 euro, 100 leva = 50 euro, etc.

 Get your paper from the office with your assigned cab number, and exit the terminal to find your taxi to Sofia city center.
 Keep this piece of paper in case there are any issues.

 Keep an eye on the meter, but don’t stress.
 If you’ve registered your ride with the company, you’ve eliminated the primary opportunity for taxi issues.